Crystal N Johnson-Mann

 Research Profile

-Dr. Johnson-Mann’s research interests include: bariatric surgery and related outcomes, gastroesophageal reflux disease, healthcare disparities, and minimally invasive hernia repair
+Dr. Johnson-Mann’s research interests include: bariatric surgery and related outcomes, gastroesophageal reflux disease and surgical management of benign foregut conditions such as hiatal/paraesophageal hernias, and access to healthcare.

 Areas of Interest